 When buying a new sink for your kitchen or bathroom, you have a variety of materials to choose from.
-Porcelain and cast acrylic sinks look very similar, but have different benefits.
+Acrylic vs. porcelain bathroom sinks look very similar, but have different benefits.
 For this reason, it can be difficult to choose between the two.
-Instead, pick a sink that matches your kitchen decor and has a level of durability that works with your lifestyle.
+Instead, pick a sink that matches your kitchen or bathroom decor and has a level of durability that works with your lifestyle.

-The price of porcelain and acrylic sinks can vary.
-In general, acrylic sinks are more affordable.
+One of the major differences between these types of sinks is the cost.
+While the price of porcelain and acrylic sinks can vary based on the size (kitchen sinks are typically larger and more expensive, for example), acrylic sinks are generally more affordable.
 More modern and expensive styles, like vessel sinks, are usually made of porcelain.

 Generally, you can easily remove stains from a porcelain sink.
 However, stains left for a long periods of time can become difficult to remove.
-Acrylic resists stains, and some models even come with germ-fighting properties.
+According to Signature Hardware, acrylic resists stains thanks to its nonporous nature, and some models even come with germ-fighting properties.
 Both types of materials can be cleaned with basic household cleaners.

 Stacey Howell has a bachelor's degree in English and media studies from the University of California, Berkeley.
 She currently works as a writer in New York City, and has covered fashion for various blogs and publications, including "BARE" and "Twenty6 Magazine."